 - Stir in cream, then add butter and cheeses.

 - Season with salt and pepper to taste.

 - 3-4 cups water 3 cups will produce stiffer grits, 4 cups be looser in consistency

 - ¼ cup heavy cream

 - 1 cup sharp cheddar experiment with white cheddar or pepper jack!

 - Salt and pepper to taste

-If soaking grits before cooking: add 3 cups water to a bowl then pour in grits.
-As grits settle, remove chaff (see above) with a spoon or a small, fine strainer.
+If soaking grits before cooking: add 3 or 4 cups water to a bowl then pour in grits.
+As grits settle, remove chaff (hard bits that rise to the surface) with a spoon or a small, fine strainer.
 Leave on counter for up to two hours; to soak for longer, place in refrigerator.
-When ready to cook grits, add salt to cooking water then bring the water and grits mixture to a boil, stirring constantly for 2-3 minutes.
-When grits start to thicken, you are ready to move to step 3.
+When ready to cook grits, add salt to cooking water then bring the water and grits mixture to a boil, stirring constantly for 2-3 minutes to prevent grits from clumping.
+When grits start to thicken, you are ready to move to step 4.